 - Sriracha (½ - 1 ½ teaspoons)

-Serve this grilled chicken for an easy weeknight dinner, a weekend barbecue, Father's day, or Memorial Day, 4th of July , or Labor Day.
+Serve these grilled chicken thighs for an easy weeknight dinner, a weekend barbecue, Father's day, or Memorial Day, 4th of July , or Labor Day.

 Serve it with any of your favorite barbecue side dish recipes.
 Here are some of my recommendations: